What were you thinking

 looking at the completed structure

-Did you think of your great grandfather Abu Talib
+Did you think of your paternal grandfather Abu Talib

 sweating under the blazing sun